wajidbaba/global.hackathon/TEAMS.md

 Ten80 Developers

-Consists of
 Maneesh Tewani (Lead)
-Brandon Brown
-Andrew Pizzulo

-We know mainly Java and C based languages.
-The team lead knows html, ruby, PHP, Angular, JS, and much more.
+Maneesh, a senior at Eureka High, is the most experienced in Ten80 Developers.
+He has experience with html, ruby, PHP, Angular, JS, and much more.
+He currently is working as an intern for Oasis Digital.

+Andrew Pizzullo

+Andrew, a freshman at Mizzou, has not been working with development for as long as maneesh.
+He has most experience with java, and a basic knowledge of html, c++, and android development.

+Kyle Shirley

+Kyle, also a senior at Eureka High, is experienced with java and c++.
+He plans to major in Information Technology and continue to learn more about development

 ---------------------------------------